2602-AyushG/ExamElevate/ExamElevate/README.md

-# Courseation - an interactive online course website
+# ExamElevate - an interactive online course website
 Our web app is live at https://courseation.vercel.app/